 The miserable game is no laughing matter.
-This is the turning point in realizing how much of a disaster it really is.
-Nothing on the platter comes even close to feeling like effort was put into it, the pacing is all wrong, there are game breaking bugs (that can be avoided), and there is almost instantly something that jumps out at you as being unbelievable in its execution.
-The miserable game is one you would see brand new for a $1 shipped and still think about spending that dollar.
+This is the turning point in realizing how much of a disaster it is.
+Nothing on the platter comes even close to feeling like effort was put into it, the pacing is all wrong, there are game-breaking bugs (that can be avoided), and there is almost instantly something that jumps out at you as being unbelievable in its execution.
+The miserable game is one you would see brand new for $1 shipped and still think about spending that dollar.

 1 / 10: BROKEN

-The bottom of the barrel – the game that makes the player openly question the development team, the publisher, and the entity than sold it to him.
+The bottom of the barrel – the game that makes the player openly question the development team, the publisher, and the entity that sold it to him.
 A broken game is an extremely rare beast where there is no redeeming quality in any way, shape, or form.
 Such titles have permanent residences on “Worst Games of All Times” lists not because of an opinion, but because of absolute facts and provable failures.